TPG NBN plans review

 - Setup fees for no-contract options

-Still, many Australians still rely on a landline home phone connection, and TPG is one of the few providers that still offer phone bundles
+Still, many Australians still rely on a landline home phone connection, and TPG is one of the few providers that still offers phone bundles.

 TPG NBN Plans